progit/progit/de/02-git-basics/01-chapter2.markdown

 It tells you pretty explicitly how to discard the changes you’ve made (at least, the newer versions of Git, 1.6.1 and later, do this — if you have an older version, we highly recommend upgrading it to get some of these nicer usability features).
 Let’s do what it says:

-Das sagt ziemlich klar, was wir zu tun haben, wenn wir die Änderungen an der Datei verwerfen wollen (genauer gesagt, Git tut dies seit der Version 1.6.1 - wenn du eine ältere Version hast, empfehlen wir dir, sie zu aktualisieren).
-Also, tun wir das:
+Das sagt ziemlich klar, was wir zu tun haben um die Änderungen an der Datei zu verwerfen (genauer gesagt, Git tut dies seit der Version 1.6.1 - wenn du eine ältere Version hast, empfehlen wir dir, sie zu aktualisieren).
+Wir führen den vorgeschlagenen Befehl also aus:

 	$ git checkout -- benchmarks.rb
 	$ git status